 Healthy hair relies on protein-rich nutrition and efficient blood flow.
-This article explores how the amino acid L arginine, found naturally (& abundantly) in Lupin Gold, may support hair growth and scalp health by boosting nitric oxide (blood flow), collagen and keratin production.
+This article explores how the amino acid L-arginine, found naturally (and abundantly) in Lupin Gold, may support hair growth and scalp health by boosting nitric oxide, collagen and keratin production.

 Evidence at a Glance